 Are you a business owner who’s thinking of trying B2B Facebook marketing?
 Facebook (FB) is the most popular social media platform in the world with 2.27 billion users.
 But, it has still gotten a bad rep lately for fake news stories and user privacy scandals.

 This might be one of the reasons why Facebook’s organic traffic has been declining over the years.
-In fact it was reported that in 2017 alone, there are brands who had a 20% drop in their page’s organic reach and engagement compared to the previous year.
+In fact, it was reported that in 2017 alone, there are brands that had a 20% drop in their page’s organic reach and engagement compared to the previous year.
 And after Facebook founder Zuckerberg’s big announcement, this rate declined even more.
 Yes, it dropped to over 34%!

 But ironically, even though FB has been getting negative publicity lately, this actually presents a unique opportunity for business owners.

 With more businesses now trying to disassociate themselves from the platform, this gives other businesses a better opportunity to advertise on the platform.

 After all, those 2.41 billion users aren’t going anywhere.